conrad784/garden/examples/gke/README.md

 # gke project

-A variant on the `demo-project` example, with an example configuration for GKE with in-cluster building with Kaniko.
+A variant on the `demo-project` example, with an example configuration for GKE with in-cluster building with Kaniko or BuildKit.

-Two environments are configured, `gke-kaniko` and `gke-kaniko-gcr`.
-Both use Kaniko for in-cluster builds, but the latter uses GCR as a deployment registry (which is often preferable to deploying an in-cluster registry).
+A few environments are configured, `gke-kaniko`, `gke-kaniko-gcr`, `gke-buildkit` and `gke-buildkit-gcr`.
+The first two use Kaniko for in-cluster builds, the last two use BuildKit.
+The ones with the `-gcr` suffix use GCR as the deployment registry, and the other ones use the basic in-cluster registry (which is simpler to set up but won't scale as well as using GCR).

 ## Setup